dockwa/ux/README.md

 ## Errors & Loading (avoiding 'Awkward UI')
 _Clearly communicate app state to the user._

-The most important part of any relationship is communication.
-In the relationship of the user and the app, the app needs to clearly communicate what its doing and when things go wrong.
-When an error is encountered (such as a network error, an input error, a data validation issue, etc) explain it clearly to the user and give **a single clear course of action** to correct or handle the error.
-When the app is loading data over the network, **show a loading indicator** so the user knows why the app just stopped responding.
-Even better, add a line of descriptive text to explain what is loading along with a loading indicator.
-Clear communication from the app to the user promotes trust between the user and the app, and by extension, trust between the customer and the brand.
+The most important part of any relationship is communication!
+In the relationship of the user and the app, the app needs to clearly communicate what it's doing and when things go wrong.
+Clear communication from the app to the user promotes trust with the product, and by extension, trust between the customer and the brand.
 [Here's a highly recommended article about avoiding 'Awkward UI'.](http://scotthurff.com/posts/why-your-user-interface-is-awkward-youre-ignoring-the-ui-stack)

+**Handle all errors:** When an error is encountered (such as a network error, a data validation error, or other unexpected situation, etc) explain to the user what happened in simple, clear, positive, and fun language without getting technical or too wordy (as a general rule, users don't read, so be as concise as possible!)
+When appropriate, include an error code or HTTP status code to help customer support (and future you!) in reproducing and debugging the issue.
+Along with telling the user what went wrong, give **a single clear course of action** to correct or handle the error.

+**Show app state:** When the app is loading data over the network or performing a long running operation, **show a loading indicator** so the user knows what is going on.
+Even better, add descriptive and fun copy to explain what is loading along with the loading indicator.

 ## Touch Interfaces
 _Make all touch targets at least 75x75pts._